vRP-framework/vRP/README.md

 The issue section is only for bug reports and feature requests.
 I will close (and ban) issues not related to the core of vRP, to keep the github clean.

+When submitting an issue, add any information you can find, with all details.
+Saying that something doesn't work is useless and will not solve the issue.
+If you have errors in your console BEFORE the issue happen, everything could be corrupted, so the issue is irrelevant, you should solve all unrelated errors before submitting issues.

 For questions, help, discussions around the project, please go instead on the vRP thread of the FiveM forum here: https://forum.fivem.net/t/release-vrp-framework/22894

 ### Events